nayanmange/Student-Management-With-Android-And-PHP/README.md

 ad2 is gardel file first extract and put with other file

-in php folder have all php file
+in php folder have all php file remove (1) from all files